broology/poker-chips-rust/README.md

 These values were tested on the default `Production` builds of each approach.
 For a small stack size, it's basically impossible to tell the difference visually.
 But with the 5 stacks test, it is extremely noticeable.
+Each environment is essentially running equivelent code, but one is in `Rust` for WASM, and the other is in `Typescript` for angular.

 ### Rerender of `1 x $4,999,999` chip stack